leomariga/Simulink-Arduino-Serial/README.md

 * [Serial Send](https://www.mathworks.com/help/instrument/serialsend.html)
 * [Serial Receive](https://www.mathworks.com/help/instrument/serialreceive.html)

 Using this blocks you can send and receive bytes in Arduino and interpret it - you can send ASCII, floats, ints or whatever you want!! \o/.

-In this example we are sending and receiving binary data, more specificaly, an Arduino `float` (4 bytes) or Simulink (which is called `single`).
+In this example we are sending and receiving binary data, more specificaly, an Arduino `float` (4 bytes) or Simulink  `single`.
 Though, you can use this same code to send other types of variables.

 ## Configuring your Serial